denten-books/plain-text/1-chapter.md

 machine control, and (c) that the simulated sign splits to reside in at least two distinct locations, screen and storage medium: the first conspicuous but ephemeral, the second enduring but opaque.
-The "illusion of the simulated text" identifies an incongruity between the two sites.
+The "illusion of the simulated text" identifies an incongruity between the two sites of reading.

 It will take us the rest of the book to come to terms with ambiguous textuality in its bifurcated form.
 For now, we begin merely with the peculiarity of its